Golf News 2016

 Valderrama reinforces its credentials in third round of Spanish Open

 Valderrama continues to reinforce its credentials as a brutally unforgiving test for Europe's finest.
 Only two players broke par in the third round - Alex Noren (three-under 68) and Joost Luiten (70) - while the new leader, France's Mike Lorenzo-Vera, is one-over after 54 holes.
 If the winning score on Sunday remains over-par, it will be the first time this has occurred on the European Tour since Justin Rose was victorious in the 2013 US Open.
 "I'm very excited," said Lorenzo-Vera, who is seeking his first European Tour title.
 "I'm going to have a big nap tonight because it takes so much energy to stay patient here."

 The Frenchman holed his approach to the iconic 17th for an eagle and managed to hold on to a one-stroke lead in spite of an 18th hole bogey, as other leading contenders stumbled.
 His nearest rivals are Joost Luiten (the only player in the field with two under-par rounds this week), dual Grand Slam winner Martin Kaymer and Andrew Johnston.
 Overnight leader Pablo Larrazábal slipped back to a share of seventh place after a 78, and tournament host Sergio García remained in a complicated - albeit not impossible - joint 17th position, six behind the leader.
-More>
+Lorenzo-Vera leads the way More>

 Wind-swept second round of the 2016 Open de España